Structural Identifiability of Series-Parallel LCR Systems: Identifiability

 In the study of mathematical models, a common question is whether we can estimate the values of parameters only from the measurable input and output into the system, and more specifically can they be estimated uniquely.
 This is the question of \textit{structural identifiability.}

 In the case of LCR systems, we consider the identifiability of the coefficient map $\mathbf{c} \colon \R^n \to \R^{m}$, mapping the parameters to the coefficients of the constitutive equation.
 Here we make the standard assumption that it is possible with perfect data to recover the constitutive equation.
+For a more precise understanding of the relationship between measured data and the defining equation of a model, refer to Ovchinnikov et al.~ \cite{hong_ovchinnikov_pogudin_yap_2020, ovchinnikov_pillay_pogudin_scanlon_2021, ovchinnikov_pogudin_thompson_2021}.
 Since this equation is only determined up to a constant factor, we globally assume that one of the coefficients is fixed to the value one, which makes the constitutive equation monic.
 We now formally define identifiability:

 \begin{defn} Let $\mathbf{c}$ be a function $\mathbf{c} \colon \theta \to \R^m$, where $\theta \subseteq \R^{n}$ is the parameter space.
 The model is \textit{globally identifiable} from $\mathbf{c}$ if and only if the map $\mathbf{c}$ is one-to-one.
 The model is \textit{locally identifiable} from $\mathbf{c}$ if and only if the map $\mathbf{c}$ is finite-to-one.
 The model is \textit{unidentifiable} from $\mathbf{c}$ if and only if $\mathbf{c}$ is infinite-to-one. \end{defn}